Perfect, customized

 • With my extensive experience as a project manager and my passion for customer-first strategies and content creation, I am confident in my ability to bring innovative ideas that help solve tough problems.

-• I am excited at the prospect of bringing my expertise in Agile methodologies, cross-collaboration, and global localization to the role of project manager.
+• I am excited at the prospect of bringing my expertise in Agile methodologies and cross-functional collaboration,spedicically in localization initiatives to the role of project manager.

 All three of these are from cover letters for jobs simply titled “Project Manager,” but as you can see, they are very different.
 The first was for an EdTech company, the second emphasized the importance of customer focus, and the third wanted someone with extensive experience using Agile and working on localization projects.
 For each cover letter, what makes this candidate the right fit is something different, based on what kind of company it is, what the responsibilities would be, and the skills the candidate brings.
 These three lines were all written about the same candidate with the same background, and all are true.
 Customizing the reason why YOU are the person for THIS role is what makes a cover letter such a powerful tool in getting your foot in the door.